Edgar Allan Poe: Cryptography

-In popular culture

-As a character
+Political stances

+Poe was a news writer for a variety of presses including Southern Literary Messenger, Burton's Gentleman's Magazine, Graham's Magazine, and the Broadway Journal.
+In his news writing, Poe was critical of the American political system and was consequently labeled anti-American and “bitterly hostile.”
+He often called the government a mobocracy.
+In the Southern Literary Messenger, he critiqued lynching by calling its proponents "A trained band of villains" and "unlawful and abandoned wretches".

+In Graham's Magazine in 1846, he proposed separating the Appalachian South from the United States and naming it the "United States of Alleghania”.

+Commemorations and namesake

+Character

 The historical Edgar Allan Poe has appeared as a fictionalized character, often in order to represent the "mad genius" or "tormented artist" and in order to exploit his personal struggles.
 Many such depictions also blend in with characters from his stories, suggesting that Poe and his characters share identities.
 Often, fictional depictions of Poe use his mystery-solving skills in such novels as The Poe Shadow by Matthew Pearl.

 Preserved homes, landmarks, and museums

 No childhood home of Poe is still standing, including the Allan family's Moldavia estate.
 The oldest standing home in Richmond, the Old Stone House, is in use as the Edgar Allan Poe Museum, though Poe never lived there.
 The collection includes many items that Poe used during his time with the Allan family, and also features several rare first printings of Poe works.
 13 West Range is the dorm room that Poe is believed to have used while studying at the University of Virginia in 1826; it is preserved and available for visits.
 Its upkeep is overseen by a group of students and staff known as the Raven Society.

-The earliest surviving home in which Poe lived is in Baltimore, preserved as the Edgar Allan Poe House and Museum.
-Poe is believed to have lived in the home at the age of 23 when he first lived with Maria Clemm and Virginia (as well as his grandmother and possibly his brother William Henry Leonard Poe).
-It is open to the public and is also the home of the Edgar Allan Poe Society.
-Of the several homes that Poe, his wife Virginia, and his mother-in-law Maria rented in Philadelphia, only the last house has survived.
-The Spring Garden home, where the author lived in 1843–1844, is today preserved by the National Park Service as the Edgar Allan Poe National Historic Site.
-Poe's final home is preserved as the Edgar Allan Poe Cottage in the Bronx.
+The earliest surviving home in which Poe lived is at 203 North Amity St. in Baltimore, which is preserved as the Edgar Allan Poe House and Museum.
+Poe is believed to have lived in the home at the age of 23 when he first lived with Maria Clemm and Virginia and possibly his grandmother and possibly his brother William Henry Leonard Poe.

+Between 1834 and 1844, Poe lived in at least four different Philadelphia residences, including the Indian Queen Hotel at 15 S. 4th Street, at a residence at 16th and Locust Streets, at 2502 Fairmount Street, and then in the Spring Garden section of the city at 532 N. 7th Street, a residence that has been preserved by the National Park Service as the Edgar Allan Poe National Historic Site.
+Poe's final home in Bronx, New York City, is preserved as the Edgar Allan Poe Cottage.